 As far as course analytics and reporting, Podia is quite limited.
 For example, there are no reports available for course completion, lecture completion, and even quiz completion.

 Similarly, Podia has no analytics functionality to track your video performance.
-Thus, you can't have insights about video engagement, click rates, etc.
+Thus, you can’t have insights into video engagement, click rates, etc.